 Credit and Debit Card Safety

-Keep Your Credit and Debit Cards Safe Through the Holidays—and Beyond!
+Tips to Keep Your Credit and Debit Cards Safe

-The holiday season is the busiest time for spending, and we frequently pull out our credit or debit card to pay for holiday giving and travel expenses.
-Unfortunately there are Grinches out there looking to commit fraud and sometimes we aren’t as observant about how we share and use our cards as we should be.
-With a little due diligence, you can help keep your cards safe this season—and all year!
+We are happy to swipe our debit and credit card to make an easy, seamless purchase, but unfortunately there are criminals out there looking to commit fraud.
+Sometimes we aren’t as observant about how we share and use our cards as we should be, but with a little due diligence, you can help keep your cards safe.

 - Let us know you’re traveling.
-If you’re going out of town for the holidays, remember to let us know you’re traveling out of the area.
+If you’re going out of town, remember to let us know you’re traveling out of the area.
 Otherwise, we may assume out-of-area transactions are fraudulent and freeze your card until we get in touch with you.
 Should this happen, you can call the number on the back of your card.

 - Monitor your accounts.
 Look over your statements in a timely fashion!
-Online and Mobile Banking makes it very convenient to pull up your account and view your latest transactions, especially during the holidays.
+Online and Mobile Banking makes it very convenient to pull up your account and view your latest transactions.
 Keep an eye on your balances and make sure you recognize the transactions.
 If there are any suspicious transactions, call us immediately.

 - Signup for VISA Purchase Alerts.
 This free service, available for VISA Debit and Credit Cards, helps you know where your money is going so that you can track spending and keep your accounts secure.
 You can set alerts for transactions over a specified amount, transactions completed online or over the phone, and/or international transactions and receive real-time alerts via email, text or both.
 If you receive an alert for a transaction you don’t recognize, call the number on the back of your card immediately.